-Module I: Introduction, Positionality and Internship Ethics (Weeks | & 2 - prior to the Internship)
+Module I: Introduction, Positionality and Internship Ethics (Week 1 - Online Course)

-This module occurs over two weeks prior to the actual internship placement.
-Students will prepare for the internship by introducing them to the broader social, cultural and political context of South Africa.
-Students also discuss the ethics of the internship, work place norms in South Africa and expectations of the internship, including the final paper.
+This module occurs over one week prior to the actual internship placement.
+Students will prepare for the internship by introducing them to the broader social, cultural and political context of Kenya.
+Students also discuss the ethics of the internship, work place norms in Kenya and expectations of the internship, including the final paper.